Skip to Main Content

 Does this course fulfill a General Education Course Curriculum Distribution Area Requirement?

-Is the course IAI approved?
+Is the course Illinois Articulation Initiative (IAI) approved?